eashansingh905/cap5516-final-project/README.md

 ## Instructions: How to run the code

-[GA-utilities](https://github.com/eashansingh905/cap5516-final-project/tree/main/GA-utilities) has the sample optimizaiton problems used to build the infrastructure for the GA.
+[GA-utilities](https://github.com/eashansingh905/cap5516-final-project/tree/main/GA-utilities) has the sample optimization problems used to build the infrastructure for the GA.

-[classifier](https://github.com/eashansingh905/cap5516-final-project/tree/main/classifier) has the link to brain tumor identification codes
+[classifier](https://github.com/eashansingh905/cap5516-final-project/tree/main/classifier) has the link to brain tumor identification related code

 Link to dataset: https://github.com/sartajbhuvaji/brain-tumor-classification-dataset